 What about Dogs?

-Beginning in October 2012, puppies (over 4 months) and small breed dogs under 30 pounds will be added to the program.
-Unfortunately, larger dogs will likely only be included on a case by case basis when needed equipment is available.
+Beginning in October 2012, puppies (over 4 months) and small breed dogs under 30 pounds were added to the program.
+Unfortunately, larger dogs are only included on a case by case basis - when needed equipment is available.

 About the Doctor